BradGreig/brownlow-predictor/docs/index.md

 ### Results

 So how did the predictive models go?
 Well, Matt Rowell won quite comfortably and caught everyone by surprise.
 Shocked, might be a better word, Matt included.
 Matt was top-5 in most models, at best 5th in most 3-2-1 models and up as high as 4th in the expected votes models.
 Fairly consistent with most predictive models out there.

+However, I did claim that Matt Rowell might be a good smoky.
+I did also claim Matt and Noah could also take votes off one another...

 The fickle nature of Brownlow medal predictors!
 The subjective nature of umpire voting and only 3-2-1 being awarded across 46 matchday players makes it so tough.